TuckerRasbury/03_GenderData101/README.md

 Source: [Here](https://catalog.data.gov/dataset/electronic-police-report-2018)

-Description: All Police Reports filed by NOPD officers including incident and supplemental reports containing the item number, location, disposition, signal, charges, offender race, offender gender, offender age, victim age, victim gender, and victim race.
+Description: All Police Reports filed by New Orleans Police Department officers including incident and supplemental reports containing the item number, location, disposition, signal, charges, offender race, offender gender, offender age, victim age, victim gender, and victim race.
 Police Reports can be updated when subsequent information is determined as a result of an investigation.
 In order to protect the privacy of victims, addresses are shown at the block level.

 Date Last Updated: November 12, 2020